-An air handler costs $1,500 to $3,400 to replace on average, depending on the ton size, brand, and type.
+An air handler costs $1,500 to $3,400 to replace, depending on the ton size, brand, and type.
 Air handler prices are $700 to $1,600 for the unit alone, plus $800 to $1,800 for replacement labor.
 Air handler fan coil units from top brands like Trane, Carrier, and Lennox cost the most.

 |Home size (square feet)||Average cost to replace|

 |600 – 900||$1,400 – $1,600|

 An air handler contains a blower motor, evaporator coil, and air filter.

 Air handlers last 12 to 15 years on average.